Configuring SCIM Integration

 How SCIM Works

-Integrating your KnowBe4 console with your identity provider will allow you to import the users and groups from your identity provider into your console.
-This allows you to manage your users and groups from one place and the changes you make to your users and groups through your identity provider will be automatically synced to your KnowBe4 account.
+Integrating your KnowBe4 console with your identity provider will allow you to import the users from your identity provider into your console.
+This allows you to manage your users from one place and the changes you make to your users through your identity provider will be automatically synced to your KnowBe4 account.

 The synchronization of data from SCIM is considered authoritative.
 This means that by default, any users who are not found in your identity provider will be archived in your KnowBe4 console and any manual changes you've made to a user in the KnowBe4 console will be overwritten by the data contained in your identity provider.